 TCS Early Education Handbook

-GRADUATION REQUIREMENTS: Texoma Christian School graduation requirements exceed the guidelines set forth by the Texas Education Agency for awarding the Recommended Diploma and the Distinguished Achievement Diploma.
+GRADUATION REQUIREMENTS: Texoma Christian School graduation requirements exceed the guidelines set forth by the Texas Education Agency for awarding the Distinguished Achievement Diploma.

-Dual Credit Course Offerings: English IV, Government, Economics, 5th year Mathematics
+Dual Credit Course Offerings: English III/Composition, English IV/British Literature, US History, Government, Economics, 5th year Mathematics.

-Honors/Pre-AP Level Course Offerings: English I, English II, Spanish III, Biology, Chemistry, Physics, Anatomy and Physiology, Geometry, Algebra II, and Pre-Calculus
+Honors Level Course Offerings: English I, II, Spanish III, Biology, Chemistry, Physics, Anatomy and Physiology, Geometry, Algebra II, and Pre-Calculus.